Dhruv-Varshney-developer/TripMate/README.md

 - You need to specify dates in your query in YYYY-MM-DD format
 - The more details you provide, the better the recommendations

+## 🚧 Development Note
+This project was initially started by importing code from the `browser-use` repository, as we intended to build on top of their library.
+However, during development, we realized that the library didn’t fulfill our needs, so we removed the original code and rebuilt everything natively from scratch to better align with our goals.